lowjack1/Solve-It/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-#### Solve_It is a Sublime Text 3 plugin which is used to submit the solution of problems of Codeforces directly from the Sublime Text just by pressing ('CTRL + M') on (Windows or Linux) or (Super + M) key on Mac OS.
+#### Solve It is a Sublime Text 3 plugin which is used to submit the solution of problems of Codeforces directly from the Sublime Text just by pressing ('CTRL + M') on (Windows or Linux) or ('Super + M') key on Mac OS.

 ## What it does
-Solve_IT gets contest ID and problem Id from user and uses Selenium module of Python to submit currently active file of Sublime Text to Codeforces.
+Solve IT gets contest ID and problem ID from user and uses Selenium module of Python to submit currently active file of Sublime Text to Codeforces.

 ## Set Up Instructions

 Assuming Google Chrome and Python3 is installed in your system.
 <ul>
-<li> Clone Solve_It repository in your home directory and open <strong> solve_it.py </strong> and change <strong> pathToPython </strong> by your python lib path.</li>
+<li> Clone Solve-It repository in your home directory. </li>
 <li> Setup Selenium with ChromeDriver.</li>
+<li> Copy urllib3 and selenium module of Python from Python library and paste it to

+`sublime-text-3/Lib/Python3.3` folder. </li>
 <li> In Linux head over to

     /home/{YOUR USERNAME}/.config/sublime-text-3/Packages/
    and In Windows

-    C:/Users/{YOUR_USERNAME}/Appdata/Roaming/Sublime Text 3/Packages/'
+    C:/Users/{YOUR_USERNAME}/Appdata/Roaming/Sublime Text 3/Packages/
    and paste the cloned repository in this directory. </li>
 <li> Now Setup Chrome so that Selenium may Connect to the existing Chrome Session. </li>
 <ul>